trilo92/get-it-done/README.md

 # get-it-done
 A simple task tracker app built with HTML, CSS (Bootstrap), and JavaScript.
-Users can add, complete, and delete tasks — stored in localStorage for persistence.
+Users can add, complete, and delete tasks.

 # Task Tracker

 A minimalist and responsive to-do list web app that lets users add, complete, and delete tasks.
-Built using HTML, CSS, and JavaScript with localStorage to save your progress.
+Built using HTML, CSS, and JavaScript + Bootstrap.

 ## 🛠 Features
 - Add new tasks
 - Mark tasks as complete
 - Delete tasks
-- Save tasks in browser using localStorage
 - Responsive layout

 ## 🚀 Technologies Used